Travel insurance for disabled

 Then you can compare quotes from as many as 40 different providers, and get a bespoke policy guaranteed to keep you covered.

-How much does disability travel insurance cost?
+How much does travel insurance for disabled persons cost?

 Quotes vary from insurer to insurer.
 The cost also varies depending on the severity of your personal condition.
 However, you should never be put off by the cost – as disability travel insurance is always a sensible investment, even if you end up paying a higher price just to ensure you get the right level of cover.